Trond Peder Flaten

 Et utvalg av nyere tidsskriftspublikasjoner, kunstneriske produksjoner, bok, inklusiv bokdeler og rapport-del.
 Se alle publikasjoner i databasen

-- (2017) Exposure of juvenile turbot (Scophthalmus maximus) to AgNP-EE2 mixtures: Implications on contaminant bioavailability and plasma steroid hormone levels.
-Environmental Pollution. vol. 220.
+- (2017) Exposure of juvenile turbot (Scophthalmus maximus) to silver nanoparticles and 17α-ethinylestradiol mixtures: Implications for contaminant uptake and plasma steroid hormone levels.
+Environmental Pollution (1987). vol. 220.

 - (2017) Trace Elements in Early Phase Type 2 Diabetes Mellitus – a Population-based Study.
 The HUNT Study in Norway.
 Journal of Trace Elements in Medicine and Biology. vol. 40.